 cd

 Change the current working directory.
-This can be a absolute path or a relative path.
+This can be an absolute path or a relative path.
 E.g. changing to the data-storage directory: cd /mnt/flash/novac/

 Changing to the parent directory of the current working directory by the command (notice the space): cd ..